carlosprados/vanjs-jsf/README.md

 ## Description

-This library provides a robust and flexible solution for generating user interface (UI) forms dynamically using JSON Schema definitions.
-Built on **TypeScript** for type safety and leveraging the powerful **Headless UI** framework, it ensures a modern, accessible, and customizable form-building experience.
+This library aims to provide a robust and flexible solution for dynamically generating user interface (UI) forms using JSON Schema definitions.
+It is built on **TypeScript** for type safety and leverages the powerful [JSON Schema Form Headless UI](https://github.com/remoteoss/json-schema-form) framework, which you can find documented [here](https://json-schema-form.vercel.app).
+It ensures a lightweight, modern, accessible, and customizable form-building experience.

 ### Features to implement

 - [ ] **Dynamic Form Generation**: Create forms directly from JSON Schema, reducing repetitive coding tasks.
-- [ ] **Customizable**: Tailor form styles, layouts, and behaviors to meet specific UI/UX requirements.
+- [ ] **Customizable**: Tailor form styles, layouts, and behaviours to meet specific UI/UX requirements.
 - [ ] **Headless UI Integration**: Utilize Headless UI's components for accessible and modern interfaces.
 - [ ] **TypeScript-first Approach**: Enjoy strong typing and enhanced developer experience with TypeScript.
 - [ ] **Validation Support**: Easily integrate JSON Schema-based validation for seamless user input handling.
-- [ ] **Extensible Architecture**: Add custom widgets, field types, and behaviors as needed.
+- [ ] **Extensible Architecture**: Add custom widgets, field types, and behaviours as needed.

 ### Use Cases